-Note that any broker who violates the Governor's Proclamation not only puts himself/herself and his/her family at great personal risk, but also puts the broker's real estate firm and his/her clients at risk.
+Note that any broker who fails to follow the required protocols not only puts himself/herself and his/her family at great personal risk, but also puts the broker's real estate firm and his/her clients at risk.
 Any violation is a gross misdemeanor and a violation of the real estate license law (RCW 18.85).